 When cooking, and often with the benefit of a glass of wine infusing our veins, we all indulge in adding a bit of this, adding a bit of that, and making things up a little as we go along – and that is to be welcomed and absolutely fine !
 It is a breath of fresh air in the kitchen and keeps our batteries going.
 (It also explains why someone like me will never amount to much as a baker.
 Baking is a serious profession and allows for no ‘tweaking’ – baking rules exist for a reason and they cannot be breached.)

-So what am I trying to say … ?
+So what am I attempting to get at … ?

 I think what I am trying to say is that, much though home cooking should and often does entail a lot of fun, a person is not going to become an adequately good home cook unless he or she practises cooking regularly and develops his or her palate by tasting good food either at other people’s homes or in good restaurants.

 It’s a bit like going to school, you need to learn you ABC before you can spell properly.
 Reliable magazines can be bought and relied upon, too, naturally, and if expense is an issue … the internet is full of recipes that can be referenced.
 Trying out recipes can be fun in and of itself!
-So I think that sometimes those people who gush and pride themselves on being ‘creative’ cooks are … enthusiastic, yes …. inventive and spontaneous … that too … but … a little lazy.
-And presumptuous also as regards all those other cooks who have put in hours and hours of practice to get a recipe just right.
+So I think that sometimes those people who gush and pride themselves on being ‘creative’ cooks are … enthusiastic, yes …. inventive and spontaneous … that too … but … a little, ahem, lazy.
+And a wee bit presumptuous also with regard to all those other cooks who have put in hours and hours of practice to get a recipe just right.
 Put it this way, you’ll rarely hear a good cook (an adequately good cook that is, and not necessarily the best !) define themselves as being ‘creative’.
 The act of cooking itself is … creative per se.

 Here is the photo.
 It looked nice enough, it tasted … okay.
 But the bread to be dunked in a soup made up of oriental spices, to me, just didn’t work … and the dish was neither here nor there.
 The balance of ‘oiliness was missing’.
 Olive oil in Italian mussels, butter and cream in French mussels.
 Boo hoo.
 (I am one of those people who can cry if they are served disappointing food.
 And by the way, rest assured, I did NOT cry … everything else we ate that evening was truly delicious and I was having fun in lovely company.)
 I am just making a point: a fusion = confusion point.
 Which brings me to today’s recipe and my foray into this gastronomic minefield.